SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/OpenSearch_Database/Configuring_OpenSearch_Backups.md

    - "166.206.186.0/24": This will allow all nodes/servers that are in the network-address range: 166.206.186.x and subnet mask 255.255.255.0.

-   Save the file by pressing CTRL+O, then Enter, and exit the editor by pressing CTRL+X.
+   Save the file by pressing Ctrl+O, then Enter, and exit the editor by pressing Ctrl+X.

 1. Restart the NFS server: